Netflix's ad-supported plan will block downloads of shows, films

 Still, the early clues suggest Netflix is strictly limiting the frills on the ad-based service.

-The Los Gatos, California-based company has already said that it will not offer all of its content on the ad tier.
+The Los Gatos, California-based company has already said that it will not offer all of its content on the ad-supported tier.

 Netflix has been losing customers and faces competition from Walt Disney, Amazon.com and Warner Bros Discovery's HBO Max.